Braves vs. Phillies Predictions & Picks - September 11

 Braves vs. Phillies Predictions & Picks: Odds, Moneyline, Spread - September 11

-Monday's contest between the Atlanta Braves (93-49) and Philadelphia Phillies (78-64) matching up at Citizens Bank Park has a projected final score of 5-3 (according to our computer prediction) in favor of the Braves, so expect a tight matchup.
-The game will begin at 1:05 PM ET on September 11.
+Monday's game between the Atlanta Braves (94-49) and Philadelphia Phillies (78-65) going head to head at Citizens Bank Park has a projected final score of 5-4 (according to our computer prediction) in favor of the Braves, so expect a tight matchup.
+The game will begin at 6:40 PM ET on September 11.

+The Braves will give the ball to Kyle Wright (0-1, 5.79 ERA), who is eyeing win No. 1 on the season, and the Phillies will counter with Michael Lorenzen (8-9, 3.95 ERA).

 Braves vs. Phillies Game Info & Odds